This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Jackson Lake Lodge is my second choice when staying inside Grand Teton National Park.

-My recommendation is to get a room at the lodge with a mountain view.
+INTREPID’S PRO TIP: I recommend getting a room at the lodge with a mountain view.
 It makes a huge difference.
 You will love it because the views are off the charts.

 I would say that the rooms are fairly simple but comfortable and clean.

-Also, the main lobby is a great place to hang out and have a cup of coffee and enjoy the views.
+Also, the main lobby is a great place to hang out have a cup of coffee and enjoy the views.

 View of the Tetons from Jackson Lake Lodge.